rootedinloops/helsinki-python-mooc/week 1-3/strings/README.md

 Takes a word and looks at the second and second-to-last characters, then lets the user know if they are the same or different.

 I actually felt a minor victory here for myself.
 The derp and slight brain fog stayed away as I figured it out.

+# underlining

+Practice using loops and string length to create underlines of user input